 - 1. resolving any complaint, including a complaint filed by an organization or individual from another State; - the filing of a complaint with NYSED.
-State complaints may be sent to: Statewide Coordinator for Special Education New York State Education Department Office of Special Education 89 Washington Avenue, Room 309 EB Albany, NY 12234 - 3. widely disseminating the State complaint procedures to parents and other interested individuals, including parent training and information centers, protection and advocacy agencies, independent living centers, and other appropriate entities.
+State complaints may be sent to: New York State Education Department Office of Special Education 89 Washington Avenue, Room 309 EB Albany, NY 12234 - 3. widely disseminating the State complaint procedures to parents and other interested individuals, including parent training and information centers, protection and advocacy agencies, independent living centers, and other appropriate entities.